-The Secrets Management service can be used also for interface connection details inside environments.
+The Secrets Management service can also be used for interface connection details inside environments.

 Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.